 My Voice Was Heard But I Was Ignored plays from Monday 29 – Tuesday 30 November.
 15 year-old Reece is roughly accosted by the police whilst his young, Black teacher Gillian witnesses it all – but she doesn’t question or intervene.
 The consequences of her lack of action erupt as Gillian finds herself locked in a gripping tussle of power and an urgent interrogation of racial identity.

 In addition to the season of shows, Sheffield Theatres is also proud to host The Walk from Friday 29 October.
 The Walk is an international project with Good Chance and Handspring Puppet Company.
 Sheffield Theatres will be the lead partner to welcome Little Amal, a 3.5m puppet of a 10-year-old refugee girl, to Sheffield on her 8000km journey from the Syria-Turkey border through Europe to Manchester.

 Tickets for all new and rescheduled shows will be going on sale to Centre Stage Members at 10am on Saturday 10 July and on general sale at 10am on Saturday 17 July.
 Accessible performances are available on the majority of productions.
 We will continue to offer at least one socially distanced performance for each production taking place in the Crucible.
+Before heading to the event, check out the latest deals in the Aldi weekly ad here for your snack needs.
 Tickets can be booked through the Box Office in person, over the phone on 0114 249 6000 or at sheffieldtheatres.co.uk.